 Robert M. HarvesonPlant PathologistUniversity of NebraskaPanhandle Res & Ext Center4502 Ave IScottsbluff, NE 69361-4907USAPhone: (308) 632-1239Fax: (308) 632-1365E-mail: firstname.lastname@example.org

-As a preliminary step in development of an APSnet Feature, the preparation of a summary of the article’s content (approximately one page or 300-words) is encouraged.
+As a preliminary step in development of an APS Feature Articles, the preparation of a summary of the article’s content (approximately one page or 300-words) is encouraged.
 The summary can be in the form of email inquiry.
-The summary allows the Feature Editor to comment on the author's approach and make suggestions at an early stage in manuscript development.If the feature will not be peer-reviewed, please consult the Guidelines for Authors of Non-Peer-Reviewed APSnet Features.
+The summary allows the Feature Articles Editor to comment on the author's approach and make suggestions at an early stage in manuscript development.If the feature will not be peer-reviewed, please consult the Guidelines for Authors of Non-Peer-Reviewed APS Feature Articles.